Document belonging to the Greek Mythology Link, a website created by Carlos Parada, author of Genealogical Guide to Greek Mythology

 "Caphareus in Euboea is famous since the storm that here befell the Greeks with Agamemnon on their voyage from Troy."
 (Pausanias, Description of Greece 4.36.6).

 Now, the bigger the catastrophe the more famous it will tend to be.
-For Fame, preferring the bigger and the biggest, cares more for thousands of dead than for just a few, and more for those who already are her favourites than for nobodies.
+For Fame, preferring the bigger and the biggest, cares more for thousands of dead than for just a few, and more for those who already are her favorites than for nobodies.

 Powerful and hope-giving goddess

 So Fame, having the power of making the small great and the great greater, can neither be disregarded nor underrated.
 Consequently, what she says is listened to carefully and repeated as a prayer.
 For she appears to change the very nature of things, turning into a shining star what before was neglected and opaque.
 And being regarded as opposed to oblivion, she is cherished by all those who value remembrance, and by those who think she carries under her wings the key to immortality, which separates gods and men.
+Such is the nature of this goddess; and her power among men and women is practically limitless, except in the realm of true intimacy and confidence.

 Family